ModernizationDigital/playbook-3/_playbook/establish-migration-architect-role.md

 title: 'Step 1: Establish the migration-architect role'
 ---

 Before you begin your cloud migration, you will need to designate a migration architect to lead the effort.
 This role is a system architect-level position responsible for planning and completing all aspects of the migration.
 You will need your migration architect to:

+* Bullet list
-- define necessary refactoring required to make the migration successful,
-- design strategies for data migration,
-- define cloud-solution requirements, and
-- determine migration priorities and production switchover mechanisms.
+define necessary refactoring required to make the migration successful, design strategies for data migration, define cloud-solution requirements, and determine migration priorities and production switchover mechanisms.

 A migration architect is critical to the success of your project.
 During your migrations there are seen complications, unforeseeable decisions and technical plans your architect can solve.